 Outcome Examples: the list below provides examples of how the higher level learning outcome could be achieved.
 The assessments should evidence that the outcome has been met rather than collating evidence for every example.
-Demonstrate capability in the effective diagnosis and appropriate management of soft and hard tissue trauma and rehabilitation Capable of undertaking a holistic assessment of the patient (social; family; medical; dental; mental health and anxiety).
-Capable of carrying out a full assessment including ABCDE assessment where appropriate.
-Demonstrate knowledge and understanding of when to request appropriate imaging techniques.
-Capable of assessing radiographic images (including small field of view CBCT scans of the dentoalveolar anatomy) and reports used in the diagnosis and management of trauma.
-Capable of assessing and competently managing dento-alveolar trauma including re-implantation of avulsed teeth.
-Capable of the assessment and appropriate management of soft tissue trauma involving multi-disciplinary team care when indicated.
-Capable of history taking and undertaking examination of the patient with dental loss and/or alveolar resorption and formulate an appropriate treatment plan.
-Capable of undertaking dental transplantation, exposure and bonding of ectopic teeth where appropriate Capable of liaising appropriately with other specialties/MDTs.
+Demonstrate capability in the effective diagnosis and appropriate management of soft and hard tissue trauma and rehabilitation Being capable of undertaking a holistic assessment of the patient (social, family, medical, dental, mental health and anxiety).
+Being capable of carrying out a full assessment including ABCDE assessment where appropriate.
+Demonstrating knowledge and understanding of when to request appropriate imaging techniques.
+Being capable of assessing radiographic images (including small field of view CBCT scans of the dentoalveolar anatomy) and reports used in the diagnosis and management of trauma.
+Being capable of assessing and competently managing dento-alveolar trauma including reimplantation of avulsed teeth.
+Being capable of diagnosing facial fractures and arranging appropriate management.
+Being capable of the assessment and appropriate management of soft tissue trauma involving multi-disciplinary team care when indicated.
+Being capable of history taking and undertaking examination of the patient with dental loss and/or alveolar resorption and formulate an appropriate treatment plan.
+Being capable of undertaking dental transplantation, exposure and bonding of ectopic teeth where appropriate.
+Being capable of liaising appropriately with other specialties/MDTs.